IDCI-Consulting/HelloWorldBundle/templates/contents/courses/html5-css3_en.md

 {day3}

-#### Zoom on the gestion's API audio and vidéo with HTML 5
+#### Zoom on the API audio and vidéo management with HTML5
 _4 hours_

  - Audio and video elements
- - Controll video, audio with API HTML 5
+ - Controll video, audio with API HTML5
  - Support and formats (codecs WebM, MP4, H.264, MP3, AAC, etc)
  - Streaming
- - Add subtitles to a HTML 5 video
+ - Add subtitles to a HTML5 video

-#### Zoom on the drawing's API with HTML 5
+#### Zoom on the drawing's API with HTML5
 _4 hours_

  - Draw with JavaScript